-I tore a whole in my brand new coat.
+I tore a hole in my brand new coat.

 My brand new coat.